 The Corporations policy is to expense advertising costs as incurred.
-Advertising expense was \$4,631 for the year ended June 30, 2023, which is included in printing and publications in the accompanying statement of functional expenses.
+Advertising expenses were \$48,301 and \$4,631 for the years ended June 30, 2024 and 2023, respectively, which are included in printing and publications in the accompanying statements of functional expenses.